kryptnostic/kryptnostic-js/README.md

 # kryptnostic.js

 kryptnostic.js is an SDK for secure search, sharing, and storage on the [Kryptnostic](www.kryptnostic.com) platform.
+No private keys are sent to the server in plaintext, and all user data is encrypted with 256-bit AES.
 It uses state-of-the-art advancements in fully homomorphic encryption to provide searchable encryption over text data.

 [![build status](https://img.shields.io/travis/kryptnostic/kryptnostic-js.svg?branch=develop&style=flat-square)](https://travis-ci.org/kryptnostic/kryptnostic-js)